rammt/TDT4250-cocktail/README.md

 ### The Ecore Model
 The root of the model is the CocktailParty class, it may contain several user Inventories, Drinks (Cocktails) and Products.
 A Drink is  specific Cocktail and may contain several DrinkIngredients.
 A DrinkIngredient is related to a product, however, a DrinkIngredient is specific for a given Drink and specifies the the amountType (f.ex liter, kilogram or piece) and the amount of the ingredient required for the Drink.
-The AmountType is an enum that holds all the various types of measurements found in the dataset.
+The AmountType is an enum that holds all the various types of measurements found in the cocktail dataset.

 ### Chosen API

 ### Refactoring API to EMFJson
-The Json dataset that weWe chose to use Python for the refactoring of the original cocktail API.
+We chose to use Python for the refactoring of the original cocktail API.
 The result was a clean dataset on the EMFJson format.

 ### Transformation